alix-dumoulin/just-another-ds-blog/content/post/2020-04-01-mapping-my-facebook-messenger-network.md

 A last group to highlight is this odd little cluster: the members they are connected to my two closest friends as they but not to anyone else.
 This is the project Talos that I was involved with for two years with other UCL students from another department and my close friend and boyfriend.
-Here again, clear failure in integrating Fencing club members with the rest of my friends.
+Here again, clear failure in integrating Talos with the rest of my friends.

 ![](/images/talos.png)